 Simple English definitions for legal terms

-Read a random definition: hovering act
+Read a random definition: long account

 The M'naghten rule is a legal test for criminal insanity that originated in England in 1843.
 It was created after Daniel M'naghten shot and killed the secretary to the Prime Minister, believing he was the Prime Minister.
 The rule states that all defendants are presumed to be sane unless they can prove that, at the time of committing the criminal act, they did not know what they were doing or did not know that it was wrong.
 This rule was the standard test for insanity in both the United States and the United Kingdom, but some states have implemented different tests.